carlos-bologna/carlos-bologna/README.md

 ![](https://img.shields.io/badge/Cloud-AWS-informational?style=for-the-badge&logo=amazon%20aws&logoColor=white&color=blue)

-In my work day, in general I use Spark (Pyspark), Python and AWS to solve problems, using data.
+In my work day, in general I use Spark (Pyspark), Python on AWS or GCP to solve problems, using data.
 Here in my GitHub, you will see more often, some Python codes that I made just to have fun.
 Like the that one where I play Atari using Deep Reinforcement Learning.
 That was really awesome.
 You can find something usefull too.
 Like the AutoML project where you can train a model with a simple command line.
 In this one, I use Python for Machine Learning and Rust for Orchestrator (just because I wanted to learn any new language and because Rust is good with parallel process).

 Sorry about don't give the projects link, I am organizing my repos a little bit better and I'll do that ASAP.